cleancoindev/PepeSamFriedBankMen-MemecoinWebsite/README.md

-# PEPE Memecoin Website
+# PEPE_Sam-Friend-BankMen Memecoin Website

 ## Description

-This project is a single-page website dedicated to PEPE, the crypto memecoin.
-The website provides information on how to buy PEPE, a humorous disclaimer about the coin, and a call to action section.
+This project is a single-page website dedicated to PEPE and the SBF fiascos, homage to the history, the crypto memecoin.
+The website provides information on how to buy PEPE $SFBM, a humorous disclaimer about the coin, and a call to action section.
 It is designed to be both informative and entertaining, reflecting the playful nature of the memecoin.

 ## Technologies Used